datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Our lives are the only meaningful expression of what we believe and in Whom we believe.
-And the only real wealth, for any of us, lies in our faith. - Gordon Hinckley
+    ## If one advances confidently in the direction of his dream, and endeavors to live the life which he had imagines, he will meet with a success unexpected in common hours. - Henry David Thoreau

 ![](assets/footer.svg)